IN SEARCH OF.......

 Operation Iraqi Freedom

-Pursuant to UN Security Council Resolution 1441 passed on November 8, 2002, a resolution by the UN Security Council, passed unanimously on November 8, 2002, offering Iraq "a final opportunity to comply with its disarmament obligations" that had been set out in several previous resolutions (resolution 660, resolution 661, resolution 678, resolution 686, resolution 687, resolution 688, resolution 707, resolution 715, resolution 986, and resolution 1284), notably to provide "an accurate full, final, and complete disclosure, as required by Resolution 687 (1991), of all aspects of its programmes to develop weapons of mass destruction and ballistic missiles".
+Pursuant to UN Security Council Resolution 1441 passed on November 8, 2002, a resolution by the UN Security Council, passed unanimously on November 8, 2002, offering Iraq "a final opportunity to comply with its disarmament obligations" that had been set out in several previous resolutions (resolution 660, resolution 661, resolution 678, resolution 686, resolution 687, resolution 688, resolution 707, resolution 715, resolution 986, and resolution 1284), notably to provide "an accurate full, final, and complete disclosure, as required by Resolution 687 (1991), of all aspects of its programmed to develop weapons of mass destruction and ballistic missiles".
 Resolution 1441 threatens "serious consequences" if these are not met.
 It reasserted demands that UN weapons inspectors should have "immediate, unconditional, and unrestricted access" to sites of their choosing, in order to ascertain compliance.
 On March 19, 2003, U.S. and coalition forces focus on their mission, which is to: End the regime of Saddam Hussein.
 Identify, isolate, and eliminate Iraq's Weapons of Mass Destruction, systems, and facilities.
 Capture or drive out terrorists sheltered in Iraq.
 Collect intelligence on terrorist networks and on Iraq's illicit WMD activity.
 Secure Iraq's oil fields and natural resources for the Iraqi people.
 End sanctions and immediately deliver humanitarian relief and assistance.
 Help the Iraqi people create the conditions for a rapid transition to representative self-government that does not threaten its neighbors and is committed to the territorial integrity of Iraq.
 President George Walker Bush assembled a Coalition for military operations to disarm Iraq of its weapons of mass destruction, and enforce 17 United Nations Security Council resolutions.
 The Coalition will also liberate the Iraqi people from one of the worst tyrants and most brutal regimes on earth.
 Contributions from Coalition member nations range from: direct military participation, logistical and intelligence support, specialized chemical/biological response teams, over-flight rights, humanitarian and reconstruction aid, to political support.
 Forty-nine countries are publicly committed to the Coalition.
 At 9:34 PM EST on March 19, 2003 (5:34 AM local time in Baghdad on March 20), United States and United Kingdom forces consisting of 40 cruise missiles and strikes led by 2 F-117s from the 8th Fighter Squadron (supported by Navy EA-6B Prowlers) and other aircraft began conducting military operations against the state of Iraq designed to disarm Iraq of its weapons of mass destruction and to remove the Iraqi Regime from power.
 Less than two hours after a deadline expired for Saddam Hussein to leave Iraq, the sound of air raid sirens were heard in Baghdad.
 A short time later, President George Walker Bush addressed the American public stating that coalition forces were in the "early stages of military operations to disarm Iraq, to free its people and to defend the world from grave danger."

 Go to Page 1